okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Now we have horizontally scaled this pod.

 If one of these pods is now deleted, the master node will automatically schedule a new one.

+We can also scale this by using `kubectl scale --replicas=4 -f <replication-controller-name>`